 This healthy wholemeal bread recipe has a certain degree of flexibility to help you adjust the ingredients to your taste.
 Feel free to experiment with different grain mixtures, sweeteners and nut milk.
 Let me know which combo you used and how you like it in the comments.

 If you ever wondered how to make brown bread, keep on reading.
-This easy brown bread recipe is beginner-friendly and foolproof if you follow my directions.
+This easy recipe is beginner-friendly and foolproof if you follow the directions below.

 Prepare Whole Grains